Same-Day Virtual & Telehealth Appointments — North Carolina

 Does insurance cover telehealth ADHD treatment in NC?

-Most major NC insurance plans — including Medicaid, Medicare, and most commercial insurers — cover telehealth psychiatric services, including ADHD evaluation and medication management.
-Coverage details and copays vary by plan.
-Pinnacle BHW accepts most major NC insurance plans.
+Most major NC insurance plans, including Medicaid, Medicare, and most commercial plans, cover online mental health care.
+This includes ADHD evals and med visits.
+Coverage and copays vary by plan.
+Pinnacle BHW accepts many plans.

 Get Started with Same-Day ADHD Telehealth in NC